 Figure 2 The Head of a Smaller Occupant is Less Well Retained by the Head Restraint Frame

-2. It is therefore proposed to improve the rearward retention of the head of smaller occupants by adding a geometry check with a cylinder of diameter of [120] mm.
+2. It is therefore proposed to improve the rearward retention of the head of smaller occupants by adding a geometry check with a cylinder of diameter of 120 mm.

 3. In this case the geometric requirements are not fulfilled and additional stiff parts have to be added to the head restraint.